formio/pdf-libs/README.md

   `docker run --name pdf-libs1 -p 8080:8080 -e PORT=8080 pdf-libs`

 # Docs
-* Interactive Swagger documentation is available on `/api-docs` endpoint
 * Code documentation is at docs/index.html

 # Licensing
-This source code is licenced under the GPL, version 2 or version 3
+This source code is licenced under the GPL, version 3

-License text is available in files:
+License text is available in LICENSE file
-* `COPYING` - for version 2
-* `COPYING3` - for version 3